aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/RungeKutta.md

 \end{align}

 In notebook 1.1, we discussed the fact that the forward Euler method is second order accurate for one time step and first order accurate for a complete time interval.
 Here, we definitely hope to improve these orders of accuracy.
-Let's check that this is indeed the case by evaluating the Taylor expansion of $y^{n+1}$ in $\eqref{RK2ynp1}$.
+Let's check that this is true by evaluating the Taylor expansion of $y^{n+1}$ in $\eqref{RK2ynp1}$.

 \begin{align}
  y^{n+1} & = y^n + dt f(t^n+\frac{dt}{2},y^n + \frac{dt}{2}f(t^n, y^n)) \nonumber \\